P120081/oab-af-srs-public/docs/DATA_INTERFACES.md

 # Data Interfaces (Logical Names)

+**Purpose.** Canonical logical table names and column conventions used across MSIP nodes and Python scripts.
+These names are **tool-agnostic** and must be used for all public exports (ASCII-only).

+# Data Interfaces (Logical Names)

 This document defines canonical **logical** table names used across the repo.
 They are not tied to any specific tool.
 MSIP nodes, raw Python, or exported CSVs should map to these names for clarity and reproducibility.